Home / Over half of schools with RAAC have had it removed

 Education Secretary, Bridget Phillipson, said: "High-quality classrooms show every child that their education matters – and that their future matters to this government.
 We are repairing the fabric of our schools and restoring the pride pupils feel in their classrooms.

-All affected schools have measures in place whilst permanent removal of RAAC continues, ensuring education and healthcare services keep running as we fix the foundations of our public services.
+All affected schools have measures in place whilst permanent removal of RAAC continues, ensuring education is kept running.